About The Course

 This course is delivered through theory lessons, practical work, group seminars and internal and external professional development (industry/work placement).
 You will also have individual tutorials with your Course Manager on a regular basis in order to monitor and track your progress.

-Four GCSEs at grade 3 or above including maths, English and science.
+Four GCSEs at grade 3 or above including English, maths and science.
 At interview, we will require evidence of your interest and passion for working with plants and in developing a career working in horticulture.
-Attendance at one of our Horticulture taster days is advised.

 This course can lead to employment within garden centres, landscaping companies, garden maintenance, garden design.

-Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 3 Diploma’s in: Agriculture, Equine, Animal Management.
+Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 3 Diploma in Agriculture, Equine or Animal Management.

 Units studied including but not limited to: